-Residents of New Hampshire whose veteran parent died as a result of active service in the armed services of the United States or whose parent has since died from a service connected disability may be eligible for this scholarship.
-For more information contact the Post Secondary Education Commission at (603) 271-2555.
+Residents of New Hampshire whose veteran parent died as a result of active service in the armed services of the United States, or whose parent has since died from a service connected disability may be eligible for this scholarship.
+For more information, contact the Post Secondary Education Commission online at www.nh.gov/postsecondary/financial/war_orphans.html or by calling (603) 271-2555.